 $ sqlplus /nolog $ SQL> connect / as sysdba

-You can connect to an Oracle instance in the following ways:
+To connect to an Oracle instance, perform one of the following methods:

-Using Oracle Net Services with the Bequeath adapter (Refer to the "Oracle Net Services" chapter in Oracle Database Installation and Administration Guide for Fujitsu BS2000/OSD)
+Using Oracle Net Services with the Bequeath adapter.
+See the "Oracle Net Services" chapter in Oracle Database Installation and Administration Guide for Fujitsu BS2000/OSD.

-Check with the database administrator to see whether you can connect to the Oracle database using the listed methods, as the possibilities available are dependent on how the system has been configured.
-Usually, you specify the way you connect to an Oracle instance as part of the logon string appended to the userid/password, and separated from it by an at sign (@), as illustrated in the following sections.
+Check with the database administrator if you can connect to the Oracle database using the listed methods, as the possibilities available are dependent on how the system has been configured.
+Usually, you specify the way you connect to an Oracle instance as part of the logon string appended to the userid/password, and separated from it by an at sign (@), as described in the following sections:

 If you do not specify a connection string, then the environment variable

 DEFAULT_CONNECTION, if set, is used to establish the Oracle database connection.
-Refer to Appendix B, "Oracle Environment Variables" for more information about the
+See Appendix B, "Oracle Environment Variables" for more information about the

 ORAENV file and the